-- only on Scheduled Monuments on arable land or temporary grassland
+in Mid Tier this option can only be used on Scheduled Monuments on arable land or temporary grassland

-- only with the written approval of Historic England as confirmed on your Historic Environment FER (HEFER) consultation response
+in Mid Tier this option can only be used with the written approval of Historic England as confirmed on your Historic Environment FER (HEFER) consultation response

 Where this option cannot be used

 where historic or archaeological earthworks are known to survive

 where soil movement or loss has been identified as a problem

 How this option will benefit the environment